-Java as a programming language has reached such a maturity on the marketplace that it can now in its version 8 be deployed to meet with the high business-critical business application requirements.
+Java as a programming language has reached such a maturity on the marketplace that it can now in its latest versions be deployed to meet with the high business-critical business application requirements.
 This typically means the applications have not only been properly unit tested for functionality and regression but also for entire workflows with system tests in the supported operating system and hardware deployment environments.

-Deployment on multi-core CPU environments typically require the Java EE applications to be written in concurrent fashion and as the Java roadmap has been adding support for more functional programming primitives it is now easier than ever to develop and execute applications which make the most of the underlying hardware processing power.
+Deployment on multi-core CPU environments typically require the Java applications to be written with concurrency and as the Java roadmap has been adding support for more functional programming primitives it is now easier than ever to develop and execute applications which make the most of the underlying hardware processing power.